asilz/pebble-firmware/README.md

 ```
 3.

 Install Emscripten SDK as detailed [here](https://emscripten.org/docs/getting_started/downloads.html).
-Pick version 4.0.7 instead of latest when running ./emsdk install or ./emsdk activate.
-To conveniently access Emscripten SDK tools, the activate command will offer some suggestions.
-It is recommended to follow them.
+Pick version `4.0.7` instead of `latest` when running `./emsdk install` or `./emsdk activate`.
+To conveniently access Emscripten SDK tools, the activate command will offer some suggestions — it is recommended to follow them.

 ### Get the source code